About This Web Site | www.frick.org

 The Frick Collection and Frick Art Reference Library publish the following unique databases for researchers in the history of art.
 The databases and Web presentations were developed by Julie Shean, former Database Administrator, in conjunction with the various departments producing content for each collection.
 Staff from different areas of the Library maintain content.

 Web Archives for The Frick Collection and Frick Art Reference Library sites were established to collect and preserve materials on the Web — most recently using Archive-It and previously on the Internet Archive's Wayback Machine.
-The Main Web Site (www.frick.org) is currently being archived.
+The Our official site (www.frick.org) is archived.

 The Wayback Machine captured several versions of the Frick's Web sites between the years 1998 and 2011.
 In June of 2011 The Frick Collection began to subscribe to the Archive-It Web service.